 Climate Controlled: $74.21

 A 5×10 unit is right for you if: You’re looking for a space to store your lawnmower and other similarly-sized yard equipment, a sofa, a chest of drawers that don’t have a place or your home right now, or a dozen boxes.

 Average Monthly Cost for a 10’ x 10’ Storage Unit

-A 10×10 unit is right for you if: You’re looking to store furniture and the contents of a one-bedroom apartment, including a few large appliances.
+A 10×10 unit is right for you if: You’re looking to store average-sized pieces of furniture or the contents of a one-bedroom apartment, including a few large home appliances.

 Average Monthly Cost for a 10’ x 20’ Storage Unit

 Climate Controlled: $269.49